Branch Ergonomic Chair Review (2026)

 The Mesh Back

 The breathable mesh back is one of the Branch’s genuine advantages over competitors at the same price.
 Most chairs in this range use padded fabric backs that retain heat.
 The Branch’s mesh allows airflow throughout the day.
-It is not as breathable as the Aeron’s 8Z Pellicle (which covers both seat and back in tensioned mesh), but it is meaningfully better than a padded back for temperature management.
+It is not as breathable as the Aeron’s 8Z Pellicle, but it is meaningfully better than a padded back.
+The mesh tension is firm and does not flex or follow your spine the way the Embody’s pixelated back or the Leap V2’s LiveBack panels do.

 The Foam Seat